tannerlindsay/SmartThingsPublic/smartapps/smartthings/ecobee-connect.src/README.md

 - `ecobee Zones Circulation` SmartApp: <https://github.com/SANdood/SmartThingsPublic/blob/StorageAnarchy-Ecobee/smartapps/smartthings/ecobee-smart-zones.src/ecobee-smart-zones.groovy>

 ## <a name="install-smartapp-phone">Install and Run `Ecobee (Connect) `SmartApp on Phone/Tablet</a>
-> **NOTE**: I have only tested this on an iPhone 6 as I do not have access to Android device.
+> **NOTE**: My primary device is an iPhone 7 Plus, but I have tested on an Android-based tablet as well.
 Feedback and bug reports are welcome if any issues are found on any platform.
-There are already some known issues with platforms behaving differently due to differences in the SmartThings apps on those platforms.
+There are some known issues with platforms behaving differently due to differences in the SmartThings apps on those platforms.
+I have tried to work around the issues created recently by the Android 2.3.1 updates where SmartThings broke many fonts and graphical displays.

 The SmartApp will guide you through the basic installation and setup process.
 It includes the following aspects:
 - Authentication with Ecobee to allow API Calls for your thermostat(s) (and connected sensors)